agorostidi/watson-botkit/readme.md

 npm install
 ```

-OPTONAL: Get a Botkit Studio token [from your Botkit developer account](https://studio.botkit.ai/)
+OPTIONAL: Get a Botkit Studio token [from your Botkit developer account](https://studio.botkit.ai/)

 Update the `.env` file with your newly acquired token.
 Also, set the `PORT` to 3000, or your port of choice.

-Create your own Watson Assistant instance and setup your first dialog there  (that will be used by the chatbot).
-Insert the credentials of Watson Assistant on your  `.env` file

 Launch your bot application by typing: